EduardaCaldeira/NegFaceDiff/README.md

-# This is the official repository of the paper "NegFaceDiff: The Power of Negative Context in Identity-Conditioned Diffusion for Synthetic Face Generation" (accepted at the CV4BIOM Workshop, ICCV 2025)
+# This is the official repository of the paper "NegFaceDiff: The Power of Negative Context in Identity-Conditioned Diffusion for Synthetic Face Generation" (accepted at ICCV Workshop 2025)

 ## Abstract